amshali/mergit/README.md

 # Mergit
-Web based merge tool to use from command line
+Web based merge tool to use from command line.
+Launches your diff or merge view in the browser.